r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 **Carter:**
-{(M) Mr. /(F) Ms. } Fujimaru...I'm afraid my niece was doing something even worse than I believed last night.
+[♂ Mr. /♀ Ms. ] Fujimaru...I'm afraid my niece was doing something even worse than I believed last night.

 **Carter:**
 Unfortunately, I can no longer permit her to attend your production.